Meet the Makers

 Abby crafts all of her pieces in her shop/studio at Redlands Yard, with each piece being purposefully made using polymer clay and surgical steel findings to create unique, nature inspired designs.
 Every purchase with Green Grove Designs plants a tree via Switch2Zero, so when you shop with Abby, you are making a positive change to our planet

-When I first started painting lots of years ago I was mainly interested in botanical art in watercolour.
+From Barbara: When I first started painting lots of years ago I was mainly interested in botanical art in watercolour.
 Since then my style has gone through several different stages and today I am focusing on small, double mounted and framed country scenes, still using watercolour.
 Mostly the pictures are based on the Dorset countryside, which I love in spite of being born and raised in Cornwall. with some Scottish and Hebridean influences thrown in to add some variety, having spent some lovely holidays there.
 My other form of art is using dried seed heads and hedgerow finds which make lovely objects for my cards using pen, ink and washes.

 Doug Reeve